-There comes a time when kids who are interested in learning how to code must step away from visual block, drag and drop coding, and enter the brave new world of coding with real languages.
+There comes a time when kids who are interested in learning how to code must step away from visual blocks, drag and drop coding, and enter the brave new world of coding with real languages.

 Some parents opt to make this leap right away, while others wait until their child has a foundation with visual beginner platforms such as Scratch 3.0.

 Back in the day when I was learning to program, the options were limited.
 Figuring out the basics of coding was an exhausting process that required a lot of reading and experimenting.

-There were no online tutorials, and most documentation was geared towards people age 18 and older.
+There were no online tutorials, and most documentation was geared toward people ages 18 and older.
 If you wanted to teach your child to code, you were quite limited when it came to proper resources – especially fun resources kids enjoy.

 Today, it’s a whole different story.
 There are a number of online coding apps that make coding fun and creative, and there are even many free options available.